Best Text-to-Speech Chrome Extensions in 2026

 The Chrome extension includes word-level highlighting.
 Reviews note it is less precise on complex HTML pages (particularly academic journals and news aggregators with unusual markup) than on standard editorial sites.
 Voice quality on the premium tier is excellent, including celebrity voice options that some users find increase engagement.

 The Speechify Chrome extension has over 1 million installs on the Chrome Web Store with a 4.5-star average rating (as of April 2026).
+For a detailed side-by-side breakdown, see my comparison at /compare/alexandria-vs-speechify.

 Best for: Users who read across multiple devices and are willing to pay for premium, or users who want to trial the full feature set before deciding.